Skip to content

 </table>

-The table has style options but no editable content - users can change the spacing without modifying the structure.
+The table has style presets but no editable content - users can change the spacing without modifying the structure.

-When option sets are assigned to elements, the campaign editor displays:
+When preset sets are assigned to elements, the campaign editor displays:

-1. Style dropdown menus in the sidebar for each option set
+1. Style dropdown menus in the sidebar for each preset set

 2. Real-time preview updates when selections change